sneakysneak/docs/pages/connector-authentication/google-v2.md

 For your reference, Google’s own documentation for [Creating a Project and Credentials](https://https://console.cloud.google.com/).

+## Before Starting

+You will be asked for certain URLs as part of the process of setting up access so best to have that information to hand before starting.

+### Service URL

+This is specific to your instance of Cyclr and it can be found from the Partner Admin Console under Settings>General Settings>Service URL.

+By default your account will have been set up with a Service Domain but this can be changed if you require to remove any reference to Cyclr.

+### Cyclr Server Stack

+You will be asked to set a 'callback' URL, and this varies according to where your Cyclr Partner Account is hoasted.

 ## Registering Your Application

 ### Create a Project